Risks, dangers and threats to construction sites

 - Operations being disrupted and delayed, which costs the industry millions of pounds every year

-- Risk to life, whether that be injury or death, and may be due to intentional harm from criminals or unintentional (for example if they were to leave the workplace in an unsafe condition with electrical cables exposed, they could cause unintentional harm).
+- Risk to life; whether that be injury or death, due to intentional harm from criminals or unintentional (for example if they were to leave the workplace in an unsafe condition with electrical cables exposed, they could cause unintentional harm).

 Arson and vandalism

-These types of crime are intended to do damage or leave a visible ‘mark’.
+These types of crimes are intended to do damage or leave a visible ‘mark’.
 Those that commit these kinds of crimes can sometimes have no particular agenda other than to cause destruction.

 However, there are often cases where such damage has been inflicted as there is disagreement with the commencement of the build itself or other events that the building company is linked to.
 This can be down to ethical or environmental disputes as well as disruption to a neighbourhood.

-To further this, the affects of arson and vandalism on a build can be substantial and the criminals can sometimes cause irreversible damage.
+To further this, the effects of arson and vandalism on a build can be substantial and the criminals can sometimes cause irreversible damage.
 This, inevitably, leads to extra costs for the build and depending on the extent of the damage could halt the project entirely.
-A high frequency of incidences involving vandalism or arson on a construction site cause significant delays.
+A high frequency of incidences involving vandalism or arson on a construction site causes significant delays.

 Are civil engineering and construction sites prone to terrorist attacks?